Rakhi system: Purpose

 The Sardar in-which the Rakhi tax was paid to by the locals was obliged to protect them from "plunder, theft, or molestation" from within the community or by outsiders.
 Folks from all backgrounds were afforded protection by the Khalsa through the Rakhi arrangement; from various religious backgrounds (such as Hindus, Sikhs, and Muslims) to various social classes (peasants and landowners).
 The protectees had their physical lives, real-estate, and chattel under protection by the Khalsa.
 In-practice, it acted effectively as a "parallel government" and constituted a large source of income for the Sikh Misls.
-The system was popular amongst the Punjabi masses, who saw it as an alternative to the "cruel" Islamic governance that existed prior.
+The system was popular amongst the Punjabi masses, who saw it as an alternative to the “cruel” Mughal governance that existed prior.
 Eventually, four out of the five doabs of the Punjab were under the firm grip of the Rakhi system.
 The Sikh leaders also constructed many fortresses during this time.
 If an area paid the Rakhi tax to a Sikh chief, other groups of Sikhs would respect this agreement and not plunder or pillage the region, as they respected the Rakhi system's binding agreement between the local inhabitants and its protector.

 Mughals and Muslim Rajputs did not agree to come under the protection of the Sikhs nor pay the Rakhi so they were expelled from the areas they inhabited which came under Sikh control.
 Those expelled often consisted of the people who had occupied the dwellings and properties of past Sikhs, who had fled in years prior in the face of oppression by the Mughal and Afghan empires.

 Adina Beg, the last Mughal governor of the Punjab, had paid the Rakhi tax, in an amount of 1.25 lakh (125,000) rupees for the Jalandhar Doab, as a reward to the Sikhs for helping him earlier.
 He also distributed karah parshad worth 1,000 rupees during festivities.

 Payment

 The payment amounted to one-fifth of the revenue of the grains produced by a locality at each harvest (every harhi and sauna, or every rabi and kharif harvest) or one-fifth of their income.
-This sum or tribute was gathered by the village headman and paid twice a year to the local Sikh chief whose jurisdiction it belonged to.
-Landowners (zamindars), tradesmen, and merchants paid the Rakhi tax, whilst artisans paid a different tax known as Kambli (meaning "blanket-money") which was on-average equal to the price of a blanket.
+This sum or tribute was gathered by the village headman and paid twice a year to the local Sikh chief whose jurisdiction it belonged to. feudal lords (zamindars), tradesmen, and merchants paid the Rakhi tax, whilst artisans paid a different tax known as Kambli (meaning "blanket-money") which was on-average equal to the price of a blanket.